flowmatters/sourceRy/README.md

 Notes:

 * If configure_for_source_version or start_source_server fail, it’s probably because Source is installed somewhere non-standard.
-You can replace call to configure_for_source_version with a call to configure_source.
+You can replace call to `configure_for_source_version` with a call to `configure_source`.
 For example, if Source is installed on D-drive:
 ```R
 configure_source(“D:\\Program Files\\eWater\\Source 3.0.7.31”)
 ```